DapperCollectives/BOUNTY-Discord-Token-Management-Plug-In/Bounty Description - Test Tool.md

 # Overview

-The Discord Token Management Plugin is a tool for community managers and DAO founders who want to build on the Flow network.
+The Discord Token Management Plug-in is a tool for community managers and DAO founders who want to build on the Flow network.
 This plug-in would allow community managers to establish token-gated Discords, map Flow wallet addresses to Discord User IDs, and keep track of user activities in order to retroactively distribute rewards to active community members.

 The plug-in should be simple and straightforward to set up and use throughout the lifespan of a Discord community, from its earliest beginnings to scaling up to thousands of users.